School of Humanities and Sciences

 Showing 21-30 of 30 Results

 Associate Professor of Music

-BioJesse Rodin strives to make contact with lived musical experiences of the distant past.
-Focusing on the fifteenth century, he immerses himself in the original sources, singing from choirbooks, memorizing melodies and their texts, even recreating performances held at weddings, liturgical ceremonies, and feasts.
-As Director of the Josquin Research Project (josquin.stanford.edu), he uses digital tools to explore a large corpus of Renaissance music.
-As Director of the ensemble Cut Circle (cutcircle.org), he works with world-class singers to recapture early music’s intensity and grit.
+BioJesse Rodin strives to make contact with lived musical experiences of the Renaissance.
+Immersing himself in the original sources, he sings from choirbooks, memorizes melodies and their texts, and recreates performances held at weddings, liturgical ceremonies, and feasts.
+As Director of the Josquin Research Project (josquin.stanford.edu), he uses digital tools to explore a large musical corpus.
+As Director of the ensemble Cut Circle (cutcircle.org), he works with world-class singers to animate Renaissance music.

-Current projects include a monograph that explores how fifteenth-century polyphony happens in time.
-Drawing on his combined experiences as a scholar and performer, Rodin argues that composers activated the compositional building blocks of fifteenth-century style to create a powerful and dynamic range of musical experiences (Cambridge University Press).
+An in-progress book explores how fifteenth-century polyphony happens in time.
+Drawing on his experiences as a scholar and performer, Rodin argues that composers activated a new collection of compositional building blocks to create a powerful and imaginative range of musical experiences (Cambridge University Press).

 Associate Professor of Education and, by courtesy, of Linguistics, of Anthropology and of Comparative Literature

 Current Research and Scholarly InterestsI am currently working on two book projects through which I am continuing to develop insights into ethnoracial, linguistic, and educational formations.
 The first offers frameworks for understanding ethnoracial contradictions across distinctive societal contexts by interweaving ethnographic analysis of diasporic Puerto Rican experiences and broader constructions of Latinidad that illustrate race and ethnicity as colonial and communicative predicaments.
 The second spotlights decolonial approaches to the creation of collective well-being through educational and societal transformations based on longstanding community collaborations in Chicago.

 Professor (Teaching) of Theater and Performance Studies, Emerita